codex-academy/codeX_Feb2015Intro/README.md

 #### Task 2

-> This task only requires some HTML, CSS & Javascript
+> This task requires HTML, CSS & Javascript

 > This task will require to use:
 > * HTML & CSS